AdityaCoppisetti/robotic-arm/journal.md

 ive decided that im going to keep the main pcb like that because i dont want everything on one board

+also i will be putting a dc jack on the main pcb that will output the 12v so that i can power the pi zero 2w